duolingo/minject/README.md

 - **Minimize boilerplate**: Adding dependency injection to a class should require as little extra code as possible.
 Adding or changing a dependency of a class should ideally only take one line.
-Make the common use case as simple as possible.
+Make the common use case simple.
 - **Be obvious**: Keep the dependency injection pieces close to the code it works on.
 Don't separate it into a different file that's hard to discover Someone who's never seen Minject annotations before should immediately know